apache/druid-website-src/druid-powered.md

 ## Zhihu

 [Zhihu](https://www.zhihu.com/) is a Chinese question-and-answer website.
 In Zhihu, Druid is used to power clients' interactive queries, data reports, A/B testing and performance monitoring.
 Almost 1T per day data is ingested into druid cluster, and we are strongly depending on thetaSketch aggregator for computing cardinality and retention, looking forward to more improvement on DataSketch.

+## Zilingo

+Zilingo's data collection infrastructure, processing pipeline and analytics stack is based on Druid.
+Data is collected from various IOT devices/sensors, mobile and tablet devices and 3p data and is streamed in near realtime.
+This allows our customers to get a view of the supply chain with thousands of data points via dashboards, reports and the ability to slice and dice data.

 ## Zscaler
 * [Druid @ Zscaler - A Retrospective](https://imply.io/post/druid-at-zscaler-security-log-analytics)